Tyrrrz/YoutubeDownloader/Readme.md

 ## Features

-- Fully cross-platform graphical user interface
+- Cross-platform graphical user interface
 - Download videos by URL
 - Download videos from playlists or channels
 - Download videos by search query